First Wave BioPharma Announces - GuruFocus.com

 BOCA RATON, Fla., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- First Wave BioPharma, Inc., (FWBI, Financial), (“First Wave BioPharma” or the “Company”), a clinical-stage biopharmaceutical company specializing in the development of targeted, non-systemic therapies for gastrointestinal (GI) diseases, today announced that it has adjourned its Special Meeting of Stockholders (the “Special Meeting”) in order to provide stockholders additional time within which to vote on all proposals.
+13, 2023 (GLOBE NEWSWIRE) -- First Wave BioPharma, Inc. (FWBI, Financial) (“First Wave BioPharma” or the “Company”), a clinical-stage biopharmaceutical company specializing in the development of targeted, non-systemic therapies for gastrointestinal (GI) diseases, today announced that the Company’s stockholders have approved all proposals voted on at the Company’s special meeting of stockholders (the “Special Meeting”) held on January 13, 2023.

-At this time, there is not present, by remote communication or by proxy, a sufficient number of shares of the Company’s common stock to constitute a quorum.
-The Company’s Board of Directors continues to believe that all of the proposals contained in the proxy statement are advisable and in the best interests of the Company’s stockholders to consider and act upon.
-Therefore, the Company adjourned the Special Meeting.
+The first proposal was the approval the issuance of more than 20% of the Company’s common stock pursuant to the private placement and warrant amendment agreement entered into by the Company on November 20, 2022.
+The second proposal was the adoption and approval of an amendment to the Company’s Amended and Restated Certificate of Incorporation, as amended, to effect a reverse stock split of the Company’s issued and outstanding shares of common stock, at a specific ratio, ranging from one-for-three (1:3) to one-for-forty (1:40), at any time prior to the one-year anniversary date of the Special Meeting, with the exact ratio to be determined by the Company’s board of directors without further approval or authorization of the stockholders.
+The third proposal was the approval of the adjournment of the Special Meeting to the extent there were insufficient proxies at the Special Meeting to approve any one or more of the foregoing proposals.

-The adjourned meeting will be held at 9:00 a.m.
-EST on January 13, 2023 at the following url: www.virtualshareholdermeeting.com/FWBI2023SM.
-The record date for the Special Meeting is December 8, 2022.
+Final voting results from the Special Meeting will be included in a Form 8-K filed with the Securities and Exchange Commission.

 About First Wave BioPharma, Inc.